ejparnell/pokemon-research-team/lessons/02_setup.md

 - **Matplotlib** (`matplotlib>=3.7.0`): Core plotting library
 - **Seaborn** (`seaborn>=0.12.0`): Makes beautiful statistical visualizations

-If everything installed correctly, you should see something like "Successfully installed..." with a bunch of package names.
+If everything is installed correctly, you should see a message similar to "Successfully installed..." along with a list of package names.

 **Pro Tip**: Now that you've installed everything, let's create a `requirements.txt` file so you (and others) can easily recreate this environment later: